morphismz/morphismz.github.io/_teaching/2021-summer-gt.md

 location: "Denver, USA"
 ---

-During the summer of 2021, I worked as a teaching fellow at Generation Teaching, working at the Strive Prep - Lake location.
-I taugh 6th grade mathematics to a class size of about 30 students.
+During the summer of 2021, I worked as a teaching fellow at Generation Teaching.
+I taught 6th grade mathematics to a class size of about 30 students.